AP source: Russian missiles cross into Poland during strike

 Polish media reported that two people died Tuesday afternoon after a projectile struck an area where grain was drying in Przewodów, a Polish village near the border with Ukraine.

-Neighboring Moldova was also affected.
+The barrage also affected neighboring Moldova.
 It reported massive power outages after the strikes knocked out a key power line that supplies the small nation, an official said.

 The missile strikes plunged much of Ukraine into darkness and drew defiance from President Volodymr Zelenskyy, who shook his fist and declared: “We will survive everything.”

+In his nightly address, the Ukrainian leader characterized the reported strikes in Poland as “a very significant escalation” that offered proof that “terror is not limited by our state borders.”

+“We need to put the terrorist in its place.
+The longer Russia feels impunity, the more threats there will be for everyone within the reach of Russian missiles,” Zelenskyy said.

-Zelenskyy said Russia fired at least 85 missiles, most of them aimed at the country’s power facilities, and blacked out many cities.
+Russia fired at least 85 missiles, most of them aimed at the country’s power facilities, and blacked out many cities, he said.

 The minister, Herman Haluschenko, described the missile strikes as “another attempt at terrorist revenge” after military and diplomatic setbacks for the Kremlin.
 He accused Russia of “trying to cause maximum damage to our energy system on the eve of winter.”